Skip to main content

 Delivery and Retries

-Zuba retries failed deliveries up to 5 times with exponential backoff.
+Zuba retries failed deliveries up to 5 times (6 attempts in total) with exponential backoff.
 A delivery is successful when your endpoint responds with a 2xx status code within 30 seconds.
+Redirects are not followed — a 3xx response counts as a failed attempt.

 AttemptApproximate delay